 - In March, David filed a lawsuit in Huntsville, Madison County, Alabama on behalf of a client injured while working.
 David’s client hurt his back lifting hardwood boards.
 Our client suffered serious injuries to his back.
 Our client continues to have pain and leg numbness, requiring ongoing medical care including several prescription medications to treat his daily pain.
 He worked in the lumber industry for over thirty years, but due to his injuries and permanent work restrictions he can no longer perform this line of work.
 He is disabled pursuant to the Social Security Administration due to the injuries sustained in the accident.
 Six months after filing the claim in court, the claim settled at mediation for $150,000 with the employer/workers’ compensation carrier being responsible for our client’s future medical care related to the on-the-job accident.
 This was a most significant settlement for our client but most important for him, the several medications and other treatment he is prescribed will be paid for by the employer/workers’ compensation carrier.
 The settlement, which was approved by the Circuit Court Judge, was a very good result for a deserving client.
 This case was filed in Madison County, Alabama.

 - David filed a workers’ compensation lawsuit in Autauga County on behalf of a boilermaker injured at work.
 Our Client injured his back at work performing his job duties.
 He has permanent lifting restrictions; therefore he can no longer perform the job duties of a boilermaker.
-We look forward to assisting our Client get the workers’ compensation benefits he is entitled to.
+We look forward to assisting our Client to get the workers’ compensation benefits he is entitled to.

 - Bernard settled a St. Clair County case this month.
 This case involved a fellow who injured his shoulder on the job in a witnessed accident.
 The accident was timely reported and his medical care was taken care of through workers’ comp until the doctor recommended surgery to repair the torn rotator cuff.
 The client was then forced to file suit to protect his legal rights.
 We are very pleased at the settlement.
 The client now will be able to have the medical care he needs to get him back to be able to work and move on to bigger and better things.

 - Bernard settled a case out of Tuscaloosa County that involved a client who worked on an assembly line for many years.
 As a result for the repetitive movements required by his job, the client developed bilateral carpel tunnel syndrome in both wrists.
 To relieve the pressure in the wrists the client was forced to undergo surgery in each wrist.
 We settled his case for full value while keeping his future medical care open.
-Client returned to work for the employer but in a less strenuous position.
+The client returned to work for the employer but in a less strenuous position.

 - David filed a workers’ compensation lawsuit in Jefferson County on behalf of an injured freight delivery driver.
 Our client injured his back while moving freight resulting in two back surgeries.
 He cannot return to his normal job duties and has been found disabled by the Social Security Administration.
 We look forward to representing our client and helping him receive his workers’ compensation benefits.